Check OAuth Integration Guide

 Creating an OAuth Access Token

-All requests made by an Integration Partner to retrieve payroll data, and create, update, or delete API objects should use an OAuth Access Token.
+All requests made by an Ecosystem Partner to retrieve payroll data, and create, update, or delete API objects should use an OAuth Access Token.

-In order to receive an OAuth Access Token, a Check Partner must first make a request to grant the Integration Partner access to a specific company’s data.
+In order to receive an OAuth access token, a Check Partner must first make a request to grant the Ecosystem Partner access to a specific company’s data.

 This request will look like the below.
 You can find more information on this API request here.